Home > Recent Judgements > Supreme Court’s Directive To West Bengal: “Formation Of Municipal Building Tribunal”

 The Supreme Court bench, expressed disappointment over the state’s failure to comply with a previous order from August 9, 2024, which required the formation of the tribunal.
 The Court observed that, without judicial or technical members, the tribunal remains invalid and the state has not followed the order in its “true letter and spirit.”

 In response, the Court granted West Bengal an additional two weeks to appoint the necessary judicial and technical members.
-The state is also required to submit a compliance report to the Division Bench of the Chief Justice of the Calcutta High Court.
+The state is also required to submit a compliance report to the division bench of the Chief Justice of the Calcutta High Court.
 If the state fails to meet this deadline, the High Court has been instructed to initiate contempt proceedings without delay.

 CASE BACKGROUND